boennecd/mmcif/README.md

  b_{ij} &\\sim \\text{Unif}(-1, 1)\\\\ \\vec z_{ij} &= (1, a_{ij}, b_{ij}) \\end{align*}")

-We set the parameters below and plot the conditional cumulative incidences function when the random effects are zero and the covariates are zero, ![a\_{ij} = b\_{ij}
+We set the parameters below and plot the conditional cumulative incidence functions when the random effects are zero and the covariates are zero, ![a\_{ij} = b\_{ij}
 = 0](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;a_%7Bij%7D%20%3D%20b_%7Bij%7D%20%3D%200
 "a_{ij} = b_{ij} = 0").